Gorgeous (Kanye West song): Reception

 Kid Cudi's appearance on the song was questioned by David Amidon of PopMatters, who felt he brought little to the song.

 The song attracted widespread praise by music critics, many of whom ranked it among West's best songs.
-Pitchfork Media's Ryan Dombal compared elements of the song to the rock band the Strokes, and stated that it contained some of the best lyrics ever written by West.
+Pitchfork Medias Ryan Dombal compared elements of the song to the rock band the Strokes, and stated that it contained some of the best lyrics ever written by West.
 Dan Vidal of URB largely praised the track, writing that it was an excellent song overall, though wrote that "in my personal opinion, I don’t really think Kid Cudi can sing; and I’m not sure why his generally off-key caterwauling is appealing to people, but here it’s hypnotically on point – matching perfectly with the track’s imposing tone."
 MTV wrote that the song featured West at his most boastful lyrically, musing that "while his lyrics are razor sharp, the production here is softer, resulting in a melodic finger wag to his naysayers rather than searing jabs."
 David Amidon of PopMatters praised the performance by West on the song but felt that neither guest appearance ultimately left much of an impression.
 On the other hand, Sputnikmusic's Channing Freeman felt that both Cudi and Raekwon fit perfectly on the guitar-driven track.

 Rolling Stone writer Rob Sheffield wrote "nobody else is making music this daring and weird" and described the song as "spooky space funk".
 The Washington Posts Chris Richards stated "West's moment of post-Beatles anxiety comes during 'Gorgeous,' a song that moans and groans with a dark urgency that permeates this album."
 Entertainment Weeklys Simon Vozick-Levinson described the song as "narcissistic" and noted West's insults of his critics in the song.
 Alex Denney of NME praised West's sense of humor on the song and praised the guitar work.
 Andrew Martin of Prefix Magazine called West's first verse on the song a "bilious rant about racial inequality".
-AbsolutePunk's Drew Beringer stated that West sounded angry on the song, and viewed that it contained some of his best lyrics.
+AbsolutePunks Drew Beringer stated that West sounded angry on the song, and viewed that it contained some of his best lyrics.
 Andrew Barber of Complex stated that the track had several quotable lines, and commented that West was a "frontrunner" for hip-hop's best producers and rappers combinations.
 Barber called Cudi's hook excellent, and mused that the "guitar riff on the beat will stay stuck in your head for days."
 Beats Per Minute writer Arika Dean commented, "The song serves as a meditation on what it means to be a different color in a country that’s grown more diverse, but also more scared and more hateful."

 The song charted at 23 on the Bubbling Under Hot 100 Singles chart as reported by Billboard, however it only spent one week on the chart.
 The song also appeared on the South Korean Gaon Chart at 86.
 In 2018, Billboard placed it third on its list of "Kid Cudi's 10 Best Features".